St. Mark’s GAA Field

 Photo: damien farrell, CC BY 2.0.

 The Tallaght University Hospital is a teaching hospital in County Dublin, Ireland.
-Its academic partner is the Trinity College Dublin.
-It is managed by Dublin Midlands Hospital Group.
+Its academic partner is Trinity College Dublin.
+It is managed by the Dublin Midlands Hospital Group.
 Tallaght University Hospital is situated 1 km northeast of St. Mark’s GAA Field.

 Places in the Area